-House of Lords publishes report on Brexit’s impact on competition and state aid with evidence from Eversheds Sutherland
+House of Lords report: Brexit’s impact on competition and state aid

 On 2 February 2018, the EU Internal Market Sub-Committee of the House of Lords (“EU Committee”) published its report on the implications of Brexit on competition law and State aid (“Report”)1.
 On antitrust and merger control, the Report concludes that there should continue to be consistency between the UK’s and EU’s approach to competition matters, but post-Brexit, the UK would be free to adopt a more innovative and responsive approach to tacking global competition enforcements challenges.
 On cooperation, the Report proposes a formal agreement covering investigations and enforcement actions.
 On State aid, it recommends a UK-wide domestic State aid framework.
 Furthermore, the Report concludes that transitional arrangements will be necessary to clarify jurisdiction in cases which are ‘live’ at the point of Brexit, as well as future cases relating to conduct which occurred whilst the UK was in the EU.